awsdocs/amazon-redshift-management-guide/doc_source/query-editor.md

 ## Enabling access to the query editor<a name="query-cluster-configure"></a>

 To access the query editor, you need permission\.
-To enable access, attach the `AmazonRedshiftQueryEditor` and `AmazonRedshiftReadOnlyAccess` AWS\-managed policies for IAM permissions to the IAM user that you use to access your cluster\.
+To enable access, we recommend that you attach the `AmazonRedshiftQueryEditor` and `AmazonRedshiftReadOnlyAccess` AWS managed policies for IAM permissions to the IAM role that you use to access your cluster\.
+Then, you can assign the role to a user\.
 You can use the IAM console \([https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\) to attach IAM policies\.
+For more information, see [Using identity\-based policies \(IAM policies\) for Amazon Redshift](https://docs.aws.amazon.com/redshift/latest/mgmt/redshift-iam-access-control-identity-based.html)\.

-If you have already created an IAM user to access Amazon Redshift, you can attach the `AmazonRedshiftQueryEditor` and `AmazonRedshiftReadOnlyAccess` AWS\-managed policies to that user\.
-If you haven't created an IAM user yet, create one and attach the policy to the IAM user\.
+If you have already created a user to access Amazon Redshift, you can attach the `AmazonRedshiftQueryEditor` and `AmazonRedshiftReadOnlyAccess` AWS managed policies to that user by means of an assigned role\.
+If you haven't created a  user yet, create one and attach the policy to the IAM role and assign the role to the user\.

-The AWS\-managed policy `AmazonRedshiftQueryEditor` allows the action `redshift:GetClusterCredentials`, which by default gives a database user superuser access to the database\.
+The AWS managed policy `AmazonRedshiftQueryEditor` allows the action `redshift:GetClusterCredentials`, which by default gives superuser access to the database\.
 To restrict access, you can do one of the following:
 + Create a custom policy that allows calling `redshift:GetClusterCredentials` and restricts the resource to a given value for `DbUser`\.
-+ Add a policy to the user that denies permission to `redshift:GetClusterCredentials` and then requires users of the query editor to sign in with temporary credentials\.
-For example, a denial policy might be similar to the following policy\.
++ Add a policy  that denies permission to `redshift:GetClusterCredentials`\.
+Any user assigned a role with this permission attached must sign in the query editor with temporary credentials\.
+This denial policy illustrates the example\.

   ```
   {